LLNL/UnifyFS/docs/api-mount.rst

 .. code-block:: C

-        unifycr_mount('/tmp', rank, rank_num, 0, UNIFYCR_LOG);
+        unifycr_mount('/tmp', rank, rank_num, 0);

 Where /tmp is the path prefix you want UnifyCR to intercept.
 The rank and rank number is the rank you are currently on, and the number of tasks you have running in your job.
-The zero corresponds to the app id, and the subtype describes which filesystem subtype you want UnifyCR to use.
+Lastly, the zero corresponds to the app id.

 ---------------------------
 Unmounting